bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaprekar.md

 * Anyone interested could experiment with numbers with more than 4 digits and see if they stabilise to a single number (other than 0).
 * What about other properties of digits which Kaprekar investigated?
 * Notice that when the square is split we can start the right-hand most part with 0s.
+* Of course from this observation we see that there are infinitely many Kaprekar numbers (certainly 9, 99, 999, 9999, ...
 * are all Kaprekar numbers).
 * Of course we have looked at Kaprekar numbers to base 10.
 * The same concept is equally interesting for other bases.